 It isn’t easy to measure ROI per se, but you can, to an extent, measure a brand’s influence on consumer choice.
 For example, take Coca Cola, a very well-established brand and some might say the most recognised brand name globally.

-Coca-Cola owes much of its sales today on its brand alone.
-And as a result invests heavily in maintaining and promoting it worldwide.
+Coca-Cola owes much of its sales today to its brand alone.
+And as a result, invests heavily in maintaining and promoting it worldwide.

 What power does branding have?

-Coke continues to sell more than lesser known brand because of the brand equity that it has invested so heavily in.
+Coke continues to sell more than lesser-known brands because of the brand equity that it has invested so heavily in.
 A strong brand image gives consumers the confidence to buy, or at least try your product, over the competitors.

 But what if Coca-Cola didn’t invest in its brand?

 Coke would have to fight a lot harder on the supermarket shelf.
-Consumers have so much choice, that little time is spent deliberating between two similar products.
+Consumers have so much choice that little time is spent deliberating between similar products.

 How much is Coca-Cola’s brand worth?

 $77.8B, according to Interbrand’s annual brand value analysis.
 Which is 45% of the company’s market cap.
-Building a strong brand through marketing, brand positioning and … is vital in a world where the barrier to “copying” a product is lessened.
-If you have a strong brand, and create strong ties with your customers it will convince them to come back to you instead of jumping ship to a similar product, which might even be cheaper.
+Building a solid brand through marketing, positioning, and … is vital in a world where the barrier to “copying” a product is lessened.
+If you have a strong brand and create strong ties with your customers, it will convince them to come back to you instead of jumping ship to a similar product, which might even be cheaper.